 Generate 3D content from images or text

-Create 3D models from text or images
+Generate 3D scenes from one or two images

-Generate 3D molecular models from SMILES strings
+Generate 3D models from images

-Create a dynamic 3D scene with random shapes and lights
+Create a dynamic and colorful 3D scene with random objects and lights

 LGM (Linguistic Geometry Model) is an advanced AI-powered tool designed for 3D modeling and content generation.
 It enables users to create 3D content from images or text descriptions, making it a versatile solution for designers, artists, and developers.
 LGM leverages cutting-edge AI technology to transform abstract ideas into tangible 3D models, streamlined for efficiency and creativity.